cs3org/OCM-API/IETF-RFC.md

                 ```
                 Fields:
     * webdav (string) - The top-level WebDAV path at this endpoint.
 In
-                    order to access a remote shared resource,
+                    order to access a Remote Resource,
                     implementations MAY use this path as a prefix, or
                     as the full path (see sharing examples).
     * webapp (string) - The top-level path for web apps at this